redox-os/book/src/porting-applications.md

 In some applications or libraries you can't use tarballs because they don't carry the necessary Git submodules of the application (most common in GitHub generated tarballs), on these cases you will need to use the Git repository or the commit of the last stable release (Cookbook download the submodules automatically).

-To identify if the application use Git submodules, check if it have external folders to other repository (they appear with a commit hash on the right side) or the existence of a `.gitmodules` file.
+To identify if the application uses Git submodules, check if it has external folders to other repositories (they appear with a commit hash on the right side) or the existence of a `.gitmodules` file.

 Follow these steps to use the last stable version of the application when Git submodules are necessary: